charMstr/ft_services/srcs/mysql/README.md

 background, and wait for it to start.

 **Note:** The mariadb-client is of no more use after this quick necessary set up.
-But running another RUN layer at dockerfile level would actually enhance the image since, when trying to remove apt virtual paquets (apt **--virtual** option).
+But running another RUN layer to delete those related packages at dockerfile level would actually increase the overall image size (even  when trying to remove apt virtual paquets with _apt **--virtual**_ option).

-The admin is "mysql" and it has a configurable password.
-It also only has grants on local connexions for security reasons.

 For training purpose the configuration options have been written in a .cnf file that is place into /etc/my.cnf.d.